The Mackintosh Man: Production

-Scripting
+Writing

 The script was written by Walter Hill who later recalled it as an unhappy experience.
-He was having a legal dispute with Warner Bros over the fact they had sold his script for Hickey & Boggs to United Artists without paying Hill any extra money.
+He was having a legal dispute with Warner Bros. over the fact they had sold his script for Hickey & Boggs to United Artists without paying Hill any extra money.
 As a compromise, Warners sent Hill some novels they had optioned and offered to pay for him to write the script for one.
 He selected The Freedom Trap by Desmond Bagley.
 The 1971 novel was loosely based on the exposure and defection of George Blake, a Soviet mole in MI6.

 Hill said, "I wrote a quick script which I was not particularly enamored with myself" and "much to my shock and surprise" Paul Newman agreed to star and John Huston wanted to direct.
 Newman's producing partner John Foreman would produce.
 The film was financed by Warners as part of the slate of films for Dick Shepherd.
 "One would like to think you are mistaken about the wonders of your work, but I didn't believe it", said Hill.
 "That part turned out to be true."
 Hill worked on the script with Huston and says the director was ill.
 Although Hill ended up with sole screen credit, he says, "I wrote 90% of the first half, various people wrote the rest.
 I didn't think it was a very good film."
 William Fairchild was one of the uncredited writers on the script.

-Shooting

 According to a contemporary article on the making of the film, the script was not completed two weeks into shooting.